 Twilio cons:

 For example, by connecting your Twilio account to your Zapier account, you'll be able to send and receive text messages using your email account or collect texts in Slack or a Google Sheets spreadsheet.
-Learn more about how to automate Twilio, or get started with one of these pre-made workflows.
+Learn more about how to automate Twilio.

 Or you can dig deeper into Twilio's other features, like Studio and CodeExchange, that help non-developers build their own apps.
 Plus, for most use cases, Twilio should work out cheaper than the other SMS marketing services if you're prepared to do the work to get it up and running.